 Myth 4: Every Cloud company offers the same services!

 The reality is not all clouds are created equal.
-Remember that there are 3 main types of cloud computing and that each provider will have their own twist on their offerings.
-At the core they are all the same types of service but the additional services they offer on top of the underlying core sets each provider a part.
+Remember that there are 3 main types of cloud computing and that each provider will have its own twist on its offerings.
+At the core, they are all the same types of service but the additional services they offer on top of the underlying core sets each provider a part.